hcveyssiere/MessageStorm/README.md

 Messaging Protocol
 ------------------

-MessageStorm protocol is quite simple since server <-> client communication, since it relies on two types of message :
+MessageStorm protocol is quite simple since server <-> client communication, since it relies on two types of message:

-### server to client "poke" message #
+### Server to client `poke` message

-tzettze
+This is the base message of the protocol.
+This message is used by the server to send orders to clients. `poke` messages are composed, at least of these fields:
+* `id` field, that identifies the message (and will let the server compute RTT statistics)
+* `params` field, that carries details about the actions that the client must take when it receives this message